Polishing Film Type Edge Polishing

 After edge trimming process

-Compound Semiconductor and Oxide Material Processing
+Compound Semiconductor and Oxide Material Chamfering and Mirror Finishing

 Roughness of oxide semiconductors after polishing